gnudo/grecoman/README.md

 * everything starts by loading a tif directory and selecting the location from where GRecoMan is running
 * after that correct the prefix to be the same as in the logfile (since logfile-parsing is not yet implemented)
 * note that for running a full reconstruction you must also check the sinogram-creation box
+* on computers with newer OpenSSH versions (above 5.6), you cannot run the program from the terminal - just by double-clicking the Desktop-icon

 ## Problems